This online course is coming in 2020. Register your interest to be notified as soon as it launches.

-In this introductory half-day course, we’ll look at UX/UI writing for web pages and apps that engage users and gets results.
+In this introductory course, we’ll look at UX/UI writing for web pages and apps that engage users and gets results.

 - How to engage your user/customer through effective UX/UI writing starting by determining the tone of voice for your product